Homes For Sale With A Pool

 Another thing to consider is to build a brand new construction home with a swimming pool in Las Vegas.
 To build a brand new construction home with a pool, it’s best if you plan ahead.
 The biggest consideration for having a pool built in a new home is the size of your backyard.
 Once you find select a home. you’ll probably want to select a larger lot than standard.

 Very few new construction home builders will allow you to build a pool before you own the house.
 It’s always worth asking what a builder allows before finalizing a purchase.
-Let us know that you’re looking for a pool in a new construction home and we should be able to guide you to the right builder.
-Builders pay for you to have your own Realtor without it affecting the price you pay.
+Let us know that you’re looking for a pool in a new construction home and we should be able to guide you to a possible builder.

 There are three types of larger lot choices when buying a brand new construction home.
 One is the “deeper than standard” lot.
 Another lot choice is the pie-shaped end of the cul-de-sac lot and others have a large side yard.
 Once you’ve chosen a house and floorplan, the builder’s options list comes out.
 For a large side lot, consider installing a side door at the side of the house.